vikingosegundo/vikingosegundo.github.io/_posts/2015-12-23-solid-swift-dip.md

 {% endhighlight %}

-Now our struct complies to Dependency Injection, and in most cases this is just as good as perfect — but in regards to Dependency *Injection* it isn't perfect.
+Now our struct complies to Dependency Injection, and in most cases this is just as good as perfect — but in regards to Dependency *Inversion* it isn't perfect.
 Our struct depends on a concrete NSDateFormatter, rather than on a protocol or abstraction.
-Sou we should type the `dateFormatter` parameter in the `init` with an protocol that `NSDateFormatter` implements.
-But there isn't any.
+We should type the `dateFormatter` parameter in the `init` with an protocol that `NSDateFormatter` implements.
+But there isn't any available.

-Well, let us create one using an `extension`
+Well, let us create one using an `extension`.

-For now e will give the protocol the only method we need from `NSDateFormatter`
+For now we will give the protocol the only method we need from `NSDateFormatter`

 {% highlight swift %}
 protocol DateFormatting {